After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Motivation and Problem Formulation

 \subsection{Motivation: Simulation as a Training Ground for Proactive Assistants}

+These challenges motivate our central hypothesis: simulation can serve as a practical training ground for proactive assistants if it is used to construct activity-grounded interaction traces that expose when and how preferences are expressed.
 Simulation has long been used as a practical tool for training and testing intelligent systems before real-world deployment.
-In robotics, simulated environments are routinely used to train control policies, explore failure cases, and accelerate learning while avoiding the cost and risk of physical experimentation.
-This simulation-first paradigm allows systems to acquire general capabilities and robust priors before being refined through limited real-world interaction.
+Simulated environments are routinely used to train control policies, explore failure cases, and accelerate learning while avoiding the cost and risk of physical experimentation.
 A similar opportunity exists for proactive smart assistants, where collecting large-scale, longitudinal interaction data from real users is costly, privacy-sensitive, and difficult to scale.
-In particular, proactive behavior is challenging to test early in deployment: poorly timed or intrusive actions can quickly erode trust, leading users to ignore suggestions or disable proactive features altogether.
-As a result, assistants often lack sufficient preference information during early use, exactly when mistakes are most costly.
+In particular, proactive behavior is difficult to test early in deployment because poorly timed or intrusive actions can quickly erode trust, limiting both data collection and iterative refinement exactly when these systems most need user feedback.

 Recent advances in LLMs enable a complementary form of simulation focused on human behavior rather than physical dynamics.
 Platforms such as GIDEA demonstrate that LLM-based generative agents can simulate human participants in assistant studies with high semantic fidelity~\cite{gidea_imwut, gidea_sensys}.
-GIDEA reproduces findings from multiple published HCI studies, generating interaction traces that closely match those produced by real users across diverse routines and multi-session scenarios.
-These results provide empirical evidence that LLM-driven simulation can capture meaningful patterns of preference expression and reaction to proactive assistant behavior.
+In particular, GIDEA reproduces findings from published HCI studies on smart assistant interaction, generating traces that align with human feedback across diverse routines and multi-session scenarios.
+These results suggest that LLM-driven simulation can capture meaningful patterns in how users react to proactive assistant behavior.
+Building on this, we use simulation to construct activity-grounded interaction traces that expose when and how preferences are expressed across a large and diverse synthetic population.
+This simulation-first approach provides the structured training signal needed to address both challenges identified above: it supplies population-level preference structure for a strong cold start, and it produces data that satisfies the four requirements outlined in Section~\ref{sec:challenges} without collecting real user logs.

-This work builds on that foundation and explores a natural next step: using LLM-driven simulation not only as a testbed for evaluation, but also as a training signal for proactive assistants.
-By simulating diverse users and interactions, we aim to learn shared structure in how preferences are expressed, while avoiding early reliance on real user logs.
-This simulation-first approach enables systematic exploration of proactive behavior and supports safe iteration before deployment on personal devices.